bandham-manikanta/bandham-manikanta/README.md

 **Let's Connect:**

 I'm always eager to connect with professionals from the tech and data science communities.
-You can learn more about my projects and skills through my [LinkedIn](linkedin.com/in/bandhammanikanta) or reach out directly at manikanta.bandham@stonybrook.edu.
+You can learn more about my projects and skills through my [LinkedIn](https://www.linkedin.com/in/bandhammanikanta/) or reach out directly at bandham.manikanta@gmail.com.

 **Exploring and Sharing Knowledge:**